rweather/vz200-restoration/doc/useful-locations.md

 Returns the printer status byte in A.  If bit 0 is set, the printer is busy.
 If bit 0 is not set, the printer is ready.
 BC, DE, and HL are preserved.

+### 06A0 - Enable Interrupts and Enter BASIC

+Enables interrupts and then jumps to the routine at `$1A19`.

 ### 1A19 - BASIC Entry Point

 Entry point to the BASIC interpreter.
 ROM cartridges can jump to this location to re-enter BASIC when the cartridge program exits.

+### 1C90 - Compare HL and DE

+Compares HL and DE and sets the C and Z flags appropriately.
+HL is destroyed.

+Normally this routine is accessed via `RST $18`.

+### 1C96 - Examine String

+Compares the byte at the address in HL with the value in the calling function.
+If the bytes are the same, HL is incremented and control returns.
+If the bytes differ, then jumps into BASIC with a "SYNTAX ERROR".

+Normally this routine is accessed via `RST $08`.
+The following example checks if the string at HL is "ABC":

+    RST $08
+    DB  $41
+    RST $08
+    DB  $42
+    RST $08
+    DB  $43

+### 1D78 - Check Next Character

+Fetches the character at HL and clears the carry bit if it is alphabetic, or sets the carry bit if not.
+Whitespace is skipped automatically.

+Normally this routine is accessed via `RST $10`.
+However, if DOS is running then issuing `RST $10` will instead call into DOS.

 ### 28A7 - String Output

 Writes the NUL-terminated string that is pointed to by HL to the screen.
 Destroys AF, BC, DE, and HL.

+### 2EB8 - Interrupt Handler

+Handles interrupts to the CPU on the "INT" line.
+Calls the user-supplied handler at `$787D` and then performs some internal housekeeping.

+Because the "INT" line is hooked up to the frame sync signal of the MC6847 Video Display Generator (VDG), the interrupt will fire off at 50Hz on PAL systems when interrupts are enabled in the CPU.

 ### 2EF4 - Keyboard Scan